kparc/kcc/README.md

 "No, it isn't."
 ```

-And once you see what makes him think that way, you will also see why we assign values with `:` in k.
+And once you see what makes him say that, you will also see why we assign values with `:` in k.
 The above expression looks nonsensical to a 𝒌 programmer for the same reason it does to a math guy, and 𝒌 will most always evaluate it to `false`.
 Once you can produce a 𝒌 expression where `x=x+1` evaluates to `true`, don't be a stranger, a single "hello" can lead to a million things.

 𝒌 offers some other unusual perspectives compared to other programming languages, and they are not necessarily wrong.
-They are simply different - in the same way  C++ is different from Java, and Python is unlike JavaScript.
+They are simply different - the same way C is different from Java, and Python is unlike JavaScript.

 This short introduction invites you to look at those things that other way, and we hope they'll strike you as obvious and natural as `x≠x+1` did a few seconds ago.

 ---------------------

 This crash course is not looking to make you an expert 𝒌 programmer, because that takes a lot of time and effort in any language, constructed or natural.
-Instead, we aim to give enough confidence and motivation for you to continue on your own.
+Instead, we hope to give enough motivation and confidence for you to continue on your own.

 We value your time, so it will be fast and violent: